Skip to main content

 About Rocha do Navio

-Rocha do Navio is a nature reserve on the northern coast of Madeira Island, protecting a dramatic stretch of coastline near the parish of Santana characterized by towering sea cliffs, offshore rock islets, and the narrow coastal platform at their base.
-The reserve encompasses both the terrestrial cliff environment and surrounding marine waters, protecting habitats that harbor endemic species and rare coastal vegetation inaccessible to the grazing and development that have transformed most of Madeira's coastline.
+Rocha do Navio is an exclusively marine nature reserve on the northern coast of Madeira Island, established in 1997 to protect a stretch of coastline near the parish of Santana between Ponta do Clérigo and Ponta de São Jorge, encompassing the seabed to 100 meters depth and two offshore islets (Rocha das Vinhas and Ilhéu da Viúva).
+[1] The reserve covers 1,710 hectares of marine habitat along 6.26 kilometers of coastline, protecting habitats that harbor endemic species and rare coastal vegetation on inaccessible sea cliffs above the protected waters.
 The reserve's name translates to 'Ship Rock,' referring to one of the distinctive offshore rock formations that rise dramatically from the sea.

 Wildlife Ecosystems

-The inaccessible cliff faces and offshore islets provide nesting habitat for seabirds including Cory's shearwater, Bulwer's petrel, and Madeiran storm-petrel, while the endemic Madeiran wall lizard and endemic land snails inhabit the vegetated cliff ledges.
+The inaccessible cliff faces and offshore islets provide nesting habitat for seabirds including Cory's shearwater, Bulwer's petrel, and Madeiran storm-petrel, while the endemic Madeiran wall lizard and endemic land snails inhabit the vegetated cliff ledges above the marine reserve.
 Marine waters within the reserve support diverse fish communities including grouper, parrotfish, and various wrasse species that benefit from reduced fishing pressure, while the rocky substrate provides attachment for diverse invertebrate communities.
-Dolphins are regularly observed in the waters below the cliffs, and the reserve's marine area provides important habitat connectivity for species moving along Madeira's north coast.
+[1] The reserve is also considered a potential habitat for the Mediterranean monk seal, and dolphins are regularly observed in the waters below the cliffs.

 Flora Ecosystems

-The cliff vegetation includes important populations of endemic Madeiran plant species that survive on inaccessible ledges and crevices beyond the reach of introduced herbivores, creating a botanical refugium of considerable scientific value.
-Coastal communities include endemic species of Sinapidendron, Musschia, and various Macaronesian ferns restricted to the maritime cliff environment, growing in conditions of constant salt spray, wind exposure, and minimal soil.
+The cliff vegetation — above the marine reserve — includes important populations of endemic Madeiran plant species that survive on inaccessible ledges and crevices beyond the reach of introduced herbivores, creating a botanical refugium of considerable scientific value.
+[1] Coastal communities include endemic species of Sinapidendron, Musschia, and various Macaronesian ferns restricted to the maritime cliff environment, growing in conditions of constant salt spray, wind exposure, and minimal soil.
 The narrow coastal platform at the cliff base, accessed traditionally by cable car from Santana above, supports a small area of agricultural terraces where traditional crops including vineyards are cultivated in the mild maritime microclimate.

 Geology

-The reserve showcases Madeira's volcanic geology through spectacular sea cliffs reaching heights of approximately 400 meters, exposing successive basalt lava flows and volcanic ash layers that record the island's eruptive history.
+The reserve showcases Madeira's volcanic geology through spectacular sea cliffs that expose successive basalt lava flows and volcanic ash layers recording the island's eruptive history.
 The offshore islets represent more resistant volcanic rock that has survived marine erosion while surrounding material has been removed by wave action over millions of years.
-Active coastal erosion continues to shape the cliff profile through rockfall, wave undercutting, and weathering, creating a dynamic landscape of overhangs, caves, and rubble beaches where cliff material accumulates at the base.
+Active coastal erosion continues to shape the cliff profile through rockfall, wave undercutting, and weathering, creating a dynamic landscape of overhangs, caves, and rubble at the cliff base.
+The marine substrate features rocky platforms and boulders that support diverse benthic communities in the protected waters.
+[1]

 Climate And Weather